Razdom/RaztiServer/README.md

 # RaztiServer
-free server for your customized multiplayer game
+free server for your customized multiplayer game.

+createtor: Razdom